 Diabetic retinopathy is the leading cause of blindness among adults aged 20–74 years in the United States.
 The major risk factors for developing diabetic retinopathy are duration of diabetes and severity of hyperglycemia.
 After 20 years of disease, almost all patients with type 1 and >60% of patients with type 2 diabetes will have some degree of retinopathy.
 Other important risk factors include hypertension and elevated serum lipid levels.

-Diabetic retinopathy progresses, at varying rates, from asymptomatic, mild nonproliferative abnormalities to proliferative diabetic retinopathy (PDR) with new blood vessel growth on the retina and posterior surface of the vitreous.
+Diabetic retinopathy progresses, at varying rates, from asymptomatic, mild nonproliferative abnormalities to proliferative diabetic retinopathy (PDR), with new blood vessel growth on the retina and posterior surface of the vitreous.
 The two most serious complications for vision are diabetic macular edema and proliferative diabetic retinopathy.
 At its earliest stage (nonproliferative retinopathy), the retina develops microaneurysms, intraretinal hemorrhages, and focal areas of retinal ischemia.
 With disruption of the blood-retinal barrier, macular retinal vessels become permeable, leading to exudation of serous fluid and lipids into the macula (macular edema).
-As the disease progresses blood vessels that provide nourishment to the retina are blocked, triggering the growth of new and fragile blood vessels (proliferative retinopathy).
+As the disease progresses, blood vessels that provide nourishment to the retina are blocked, triggering the growth of new and fragile blood vessels (proliferative retinopathy).
 The new blood vessels that occur in PDR may fibrose and contract, resulting in tractional retinal detachments with significant vision loss.
 Severe vision loss with proliferative retinopathy arises from vitreous hemorrhage.
 Moderate vision loss can also arise from macular edema (fluid accumulating in the center of the macula) during the proliferative or nonproliferative stages of the disease.
 Although proliferative disease is the main blinding complication of diabetic retinopathy, macular edema is more frequent and is the leading cause of moderate vision loss in people with diabetes.

 The value of screening is well established since diabetic retinopathy has few visual or ocular symptoms until vision loss develops.
 With early detection, diabetic retinopathy can be treated with modalities that can decrease the risk of severe vision loss.
 Tight glycemic and blood pressure control is the first line of treatment to control diabetic retinopathy, followed by laser photocoagulation for patients whose retinopathy is approaching the high-risk stage.
 Although laser photocoagulation is effective at slowing the progression of retinopathy and reducing visual loss, it results in collateral damage to the retina and does not restore lost vision.
-Focal macular edema may be treated with focal laser photocoagulation, while diffuse macular edema (characterized by generalized macular edema on fluorescein angiography) may be treated with grid laser photocoagulation.
+Focal macular edema (characterized by leakage from discrete microaneurysms on fluorescein angiography) may be treated with focal laser photocoagulation, while diffuse macular edema (characterized by generalized macular edema on fluorescein angiography) may be treated with grid laser photocoagulation.
 Corticosteroids may reduce vascular permeability and inhibit vascular endothelial growth factor (VEGF) production, but are associated with serious adverse effects including cataracts and glaucoma with damage to the optic nerve.
 Corticosteroids also can worsen diabetes control.
 VEGF inhibitors (e.g., ranibizumab, bevacizumab, and pegaptanib), which reduce permeability and block the pathway leading to new blood vessel formation (angiogenesis), are being evaluated for the treatment of diabetic macular edema and proliferative diabetic retinopathy.